If you want do business, be easy to do business with.

 They have vision.
 They sell the hope of something totally different.
 Buyers must go out on a limb and bet on a startup.

 Taking a risk on someone else is hard.
-As the old saying goes, “no one ever got fired for buying IBM.”
-The same can’t be true for a startup.
+As the old saying goes, “No one ever got fired for buying IBM.”
+The same can’t be said for a startup.

 As an entrepreneur, learn to use these to your advantage.
 Find ways to work around the most common problems in a typical buying process.
 Bend over backwards to make buying easy.